-- Narrows the attainment gap between student and peers - Prevents the attainment gap widening - Is equivalent to that of peers starting from the same baseline but less than the majority of peers - Equals or improves upon the students previous rate of progress - Ensures full curricular access - Shows an improvement in self-help and social or personal skills - Shows improvements in the students behaviour - Is likely to lead to Further Education, training, and / or employment
+- Narrows the attainment gap between student and peers - Prevents the attainment gap widening - Is equivalent to that of peers starting from the same baseline but less than the majority of peers - Equals or improves upon the students' previous rate of progress - Ensures full curricular access - Shows an improvement in self-help and social or personal skills - Shows improvements in the students' behaviour - Is likely to lead to Further Education, training, and / or employment

 Where teachers decide that a student's learning is unsatisfactory, the Head of House and SENDCo are the first to be consulted.
-The Head of House/SENDCo and teacher will review the approaches adopted.
-Where support additional to that of normal class provision is required, it will be provided through SEN Support.
-Where concerns remain despite sustained intervention and the Academy deem the students difficulties to be complex and long term / life limiting, the Academy may consider requesting a Statutory Assessment.
+The Head of House/SENDCo and teacher will review the approaches adopted, as well as any intervention already implemented.
+Where support additional to that of normal class provision is required, it will be provided through the graduated response.
+Where concerns remain, despite sustained intervention, and the Academy deem the students difficulties to be complex, long term and/orlife limiting, the Academy may consider requesting an Education and Health Care Needs Assessment (EHCNA).
 Parents will be fully consulted at each stage.

-The Academy also recognises that parents / carers have a right to request a Statutory Assessment.
-The Academy retain the right to deny a Statutory Assessment request, based on sufficient evidence that the student is making adequate progress.
-Parents / carers are entitled to complete an application for statutory assessment, on their child's behalf, following the same protocols the Academy also follow.
+The Academy also recognises that parent/carers have a right to request an EHCNA.
+The Academy retain the right to deny an EHCNA request, based on sufficient evidence that the student is making adequate progress.
+Parent/carers are entitled to complete an EHCNA request on their child's behalf.